beejoy/beejoy/README.md

-- 👋 Hi, I’m Bijay Rai (@beejoy)
+- 👋 Hi, I’m Bijay Rai
-- 👀 I’m interested in Frontend development.
-- 🌱 I’m currently learning Javascript and ReactJS.
 - 📫 You can reach me at bijay.chamling@gmail.com

 <!---